Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Conclusion

 \section{Conclusion}

 This work proposed a novel approach for graph topology identification combining a self-attention encoder with a fast analytical convex optimization algorithm.
 Our method provides a neural network model that learns to identify general graph topologies using only state trajectories of the nodes.
 Our approach is accurate and flexible, surpassing the state-of-the-art in multi-robot graph identification with different node configurations, node number, and edge densities.
 The applications to multi-robot systems problems are diverse.
-For instance, it can be used to identify the topology in multi-agent demonstrations to constrain and ease the learning of multi-robot control policies from these demonstrations, or monitor and detect failures or attacks in the communication among robots in, e.g., in warehouse robotics.
+For instance, it can be used to identify the topology in multi-agent demonstrations to constrain the learning of multi-robot control policies or to detect failures in the communications among warehouse robots.
+In addition, by considering agents instead of robots, the proposed approach can be directly applied to general networked systems like brain imaging, genetics or social interactions.

 \appendices